owlbarn/tutorial/book/algodiff/README.md

 	AD.Maths.((F 1.) / (F 1. + exp (sin x0 + x0 * x1)))
 ```

-This function looks very similar, but now we are using the operators provided in the AD module, including the `get` operation and math operations.
+This function looks very similar, but now we are using the operators provided by the AD module, including the `get` operation and math operations.
 In AD, all the input/output are of type `AD.t`.
 There is no difference between scalar, matrix, or ndarray for the type checking.

 The `F` is special packing mechanism in AD.
 It makes a type `t` float.
-Think about wrap a float number inside a container that can be recognised in this factory called "AD".
-And then this factory can produce what differentiation result you want.
+Think about wrapping a float number inside a container that can be recognised in this factory called "AD".
+And then this factory can produce the differentiation result you want.
 The `Arr` operator is similar.
 It wraps an ndarray (or matrix) inside this same container.
 And as you can guess, there are also unpacking mechanisms.
 When this AD factory produces some result, to see the result you need to first unwrap this container with the functions `unpack_flt` and `unpack_arr`.
-It can be illustrated in the figure below.

-IMAGE: a box with packing and unpacking channels

 For example, we can directly execute the AD functions, and the results need to be unpacked before being used.

 ```